Income Support - how much you can get

 If you rent your home, you might qualify for Housing Benefit when you claim Income Support.
 This is to help pay for your rent - find out how much you could get on GOV.UK.

-If you own your home, you might get additional Income Support payments to help pay your:
+If you own your home, you might get additional Income Support payments to help pay your service charges and ground rent.

 If you have any of these expenses, you should apply for Income Support even if you currently earn too much to qualify.
 This is because it can take up to 9 months from applying for these expenses to be included in your claim.